 Apply to Programs

-Discuss your choices with the program director in that specialty, OSA Deans and other appropriate faculty, to develop the best list of programs possible considering your academic record.
+Discuss your choices with the program director in that specialty, OSA Deans, and other appropriate faculty, to develop the best list of programs possible considering your academic record.
 For most residencies, it is reasonable to examine perhaps 20-30 programs at first.
-You should apply to as many programs as needed to insure that you interview at 12 – 14 programs and end up with at least 10 programs on your rank order list.
+You should apply to as many programs as needed to ensure that you interview at 12 – 14 programs and end up with at least 11 programs on your rank order list.
 Be sure to check with each program about their required documents.
 Not all programs will invite you for an interview, so monitor your applications and apply to more programs if you aren't receiving invitations to interview.
 More competitive residencies may require applications to more programs and ranking of more programs.
+The number of applications that you submit varies.
+You should talk with someone in the department and OSA about the number that makes sense for you.
 Make sure that when you apply to programs, you assign the required supporting documents to programs.
 If you do not assign the supporting documents to programs, the programs will be unable to see your documents.

 Go on Interviews

 Review material obtained about the program the night before interviewing.
 On interview day, have with you copies of your CV, personal statement, application, board scores, transcript and an extra picture.
-Most programs will not ask for an additional copy of your documents; however it does not hurt to have them with you just in case.
+Most programs will not ask for an additional copy of your documents; however, it does not hurt to have them with you just in case.
 You may also bring transcripts with updated grades and evaluations from key rotations that came in after your MSPE was prepared.
-Bring a note pad or portfolio and a good pen.
-This will be helpful to write impressions immediately after the interview, because much of what you hear will quickly be forgotten.
-Don't forget a little money (parking, food, etc.).
+Bring a notepad or portfolio and a good pen.
+This will be helpful to write impressions immediately after the interview because much of what you hear will quickly be forgotten.
+Don't forget a little money or your credit card for parking, food, etc.

 While you are at each program, consider: